Manage Vault Data Retention Settings

 - Files & Folders: Adding, modifying, renaming, moving, or deleting files or folders

-- Project Details: Updating the project title
+- Vault Details: Updating the vault title

 - Sharing & Access: Adding or removing users, changing access levels